Lavecke History, Family Crest & Coats of Arms

-The name lavecke belongs to the early history of France, in that much fought over region of Normandy.
+The name Lavecke belongs to the early history of France, in the much fought over region of Normandy.
 It is a product of the family's residency in Normandy.

 There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Levesque, Lévesque, Levecke, Levek, Leveque, Lévèque, Lavesque, Levèque, Levesques, Levecque, Levecques, Lavecque, Levècque, Lévèque, Levéque and many more.